 Climate change: The potential effects, how will warming affect species?
 What species are at most risk?
 Is there a better way to make predictions of how warming will affect species?

 Should I mention Hsp’s in the first paragraph?
+No, go from broad to specifc; also, 1 big concept/idea per paragraph

 Models of climate change predict global temperature increases for terrestrial ecosystems (Deutsch et al. 2008).

-Unfavorable temperature imposes costs by damaging macromolecules such as proteins and nucleic acids, leading to loss in biochemical reactions and a subsequent decline in performance.

 Ecotherms, such as ants, are particularly vulnerable to warming because they acquire heat from their external environment, linking temperature to many of their physiological functions (Deutsch et al. 2008). (maybe rephrase, just talk about threats to ectotherms and how that may affect ecosystems?)
-Ants provide key ecosystem services such as seed-dispersal and soil turnover, so increased temperatures forcing a change in abundance or foraging trends may result in negative cascading effects for the ecosystem (Stuble et al. 2013).

 Species experiencing temperatures above their optimum for too long may avoid unfavorable conditions by migrating to cooler regions or adapting to new warm conditions, but whether either of these is possible depends on the variation of physiological mechanisms organisms utilize to cope with temperature and the connectivity of the landscape to the severity of thermal stress experienced (Walther et al. 2002). (paragraph 2?)